Strategies for Mitigating Municipal Employee Fraud

 Partner, State & Local Government, Advisory Services

-As a public official for over 24 years, I continuously strived to implement best practices, internal controls and policies and procedures to mitigate fraud, waste and abuse.
+As a public official for more than 24 years, I continuously strived to implement best practices, internal controls and policies and procedures to mitigate fraud, waste and abuse.
 Being a municipal finance officer responsible for literally billions of dollars, there were times when I would wake up in the middle of the night thinking about what could happen or what I may not know that could be occurring that could put the organization at risk.
 Fortunately throughout my municipal career the organizations I served did not experience headlines due to significant fraud.
 We had the appropriate “tone at the top” and practiced effective measures throughout the organization to mitigate potential fraud.
 However, from time-to-time, we would uncover the occasional lapse of an employee’s good judgement and detect inappropriate use of government funds, such as; improper procurement credit card use for personal purposes, time cards reporting that fraudulently claimed hours worked in excess of actual hours worked, and fictitious reimbursement claims for travel.

 Employee fraud is a significant problem across industries and is faced by organizations of all types, sizes, locations, and industries.
 While employee fraud in private organizations rarely merits a mention in the local paper, the same fraud in a government agency will have editors competing to write the splashiest headlines and garner the highest reader traffic.
 It is critical for such organizations to maintain a positive reputation.
 Reputational risk can carry long-lasting damage in monetary losses, regulatory issues, and overall risk exposure.
 Frankly, all types of fraud are on the rise, and municipalities need an effective fraud mitigation strategy in place to protect against reputational and monetary harm.